Lord-of-Waffles/BPMS/README.md

 # Description

-## This repository contains code intended to serveer as external tasks for a process modelled in Camunda.
+## This repository contains code intended to serve as external tasks for a process modelled in Camunda.

 ## Install instructions
 Instructions to setup project: